-- The 2019 outlook highlights six relevant themes, including interstate mobility, business entity selection, and health and wealth, offering implications, anticipated outcomes and suggested action items to help ensure clients are prepared for challenges and opportunities.
+The 2019 outlook highlights six relevant themes, including interstate mobility, business entity selection, and health and wealth, offering implications, anticipated outcomes and suggested action items to help ensure you are prepared for challenges and opportunities.

 Northern Trust's Wealth Planning Advisory Services has developed forward-looking forecasts for tax and wealth planning.
 The Annual Outlook allows clients and advisors to distill trends and concepts into action items and anticipated outcomes.
 The aim is greater understanding of the tax and wealth planning considerations that impact clients so that they can continue to achieve what is most meaningful to them.

 2018 brought radical transformation in the federal tax landscape.
 The United States Congress passed the most sweeping tax legislation since the Tax Reform Act of 1986.
 Although most of the individual tax provisions in the law expire on January 1, 2026, most of the corporate tax provisions are permanent.
 The effects are cascading through the economy, and individuals, families and businesses are striving to find equilibrium amid the change.
 Of course, radical transformations can occur at the individual level as well.
 A good wealth plan anticipates personal disruptions, transitions and surprises.

 From this context, our annual outlook highlights six salient themes.
 Our Wealth Planning Advisory Services Group expects: